ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/database.md

 ### ENGINE {#engine}

-[MySQL](../../../engines/database-engines/mysql.md) allows you to retrieve data from the remote MySQL server.
-By default, ClickHouse uses its own [database engine](../../../engines/database-engines/index.md).
-There is also a [lazy](../../../engines/database-engines/lazy.md) engine.
+By default, ClickHouse uses its own [Atomic](../../../engines/database-engines/atomic.md) database engine.
+There are also [Lazy](../../../engines/database-engines/lazy.md), MySQL, PostgresSQL, MaterializedMySQL, MaterializedPostgreSQL, Dictionary, Replicated <other engines and links to the corresponding doc pages>.

 ### COMMENT {#comment}